Differentiated marketing is a strategy where a business creates distinct marketing campaigns to cater to multiple customer segments.

 - This marketing approach helps companies stand out in crowded markets by tailoring their offerings to meet the diverse needs of consumers, thereby increasing customer loyalty and engagement.

-Differentiated marketing, also known as multi-segment marketing, is a strategy where a company targets several market segments with a different offering for each.
+Differentiated marketing, also known as multi-segment marketing, is an approach where a company targets several market segments with a different offering for each.

-Rather than adopting a one-size-fits-all approach, this strategy recognizes that different customer groups may have varying needs and preferences.
+Rather than adopting a one-size-fits-all approach, this differentiated marketing strategy recognizes that different customer groups have varying needs and preferences.
 It seeks to address these differences with tailored products or marketing campaigns.

 The Pillars of Differentiated Marketing